 After a few years, I had to stop taking commissioned work because I was spending too much time trying to crop images and ask clients for different photos.

-While I was not taking commissions, I found a site that sells wildlife reference images to artists at a very reasonable price.
+While not taking commissions, I found a site that reasonably sells wildlife reference images to artists.

-The quality of the images are breathtaking and you will have the rights to the image after you purchase them.
+The quality of the images is breathtaking, and you will have the right to the image after you purchase them.

 The site is Wildlife Reference Photos For Artists.